Kwil Review – The smartest way to do a will?

 Do you need a will?

-No-one likes to think about death but making a will ensures your intended beneficiaries are looked after and helps avoid any disputes.
+No one likes to think about death but making a will ensures your intended beneficiaries are looked after and helps avoid any disputes.
 If you die without making a will then the rules of intestacy apply.
 Under these rules, close relatives such as a spouse or civil partner or child can inherit your estate but it can be hard for anyone else.
-This could cause an issue if there were certain assets you wanted to leave to particular people or if you had separated from a spouse or have children from a different marriage or those you may want to allocate an inheritance to differently.
+This could cause an issue if there were certain assets you wanted to leave to particular people or if you had separated from a spouse or have children from a different marriage or those you may wish to allocate an inheritance to differently.
 Read our article ‘Who can inherit if there is no Will?
 The rules of intestacy explained’